Jigsaw5063/PatchModem/README.md

-# Pixel 5 VoLTE VoWiFi 5G in unsupported countries
+# PatchModem after croosflash to EU firmware.

 ## Introduction
-This module enables VoLTE & VoWiFi & 5G in unsupported carriers worldwide :)
+Enable Network and Mobile Data after croosflash to EU firmware.

+Added MBNs for many regions but not sure if it will work properly as it is not signed with LG certificate.
-Check MBNs in the folder: `/system/vendor/rfs/msm/mpss/readonly/vendor/mbn/mcfg_sw/generic` in this repo, if you want to see if your country is available within this module.
+Check MBNs in the folder: `/system/vendor/firmware_mnt/image/modem_pr/mcfg/configs/mcfg_sw/generic/` in this repo, if you want to see if your country is available within this module.

-If not, send private message on XDA to [me](https://forum.xda-developers.com/m/vortuks.5945472/)
+This module designed for the LG V60, but it should work for other models as well.

 ## Usage - How to use
-1. Download latest version from [Release page](https://github.com/stanislawrogasik/Pixel5-VoLTE-VoWiFi/releases)
+1. Download latest version from [Release page](https://)
 2. Flash in Magisk
 3. Reboot & enjoy